 Breeding the Weather Loach

-Breeding is fairly difficult, primarily due to lack of knowledge about their spawning habits.
-They are a cold water fish and require several months of cold temperatures to induce spawning.
+Breeding is fairly difficult, primarily due to a lack of knowledge about their spawning habits.
+They are a cold-water fish and require several months of cold temperatures to induce spawning.
 Spawning occurs in the spring to early summer, before water temperatures become too warm.

 More Pet Fish Breeds and Further Research